Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Introduction_to_Cumulus/Introduction_to_Cumulus_v2_Slides.md

   - Header of the new Block
   - Transactions of the Parachain as opaque blobs
   - Witness data
-  - Outgoing message
+  - Outgoing messages

 ---v

 ##### Witness Data

-- Those are extremelly important because validator needs to validate a given PoVBlock, but without requiring the full state of the Parachain
+- Validator needs those to validate the new block (without requiring the full state of the Parachain)
+- Composed by the data used in the state transition with the relative inclusion proof in the previous state
 - The witness data make possible the in-memory reconstruction of the merkle trie needed for the Runtime Validation
-  - Only information relevant to the transactions included in the block are insered

 </br>